Steve Grogan: 1986–1990: the end of his career

-Eason returned to the full-time starter position for the 1986 season, while Grogan appeared in only 4 games (two as a starter) when Eason was injured.
-For the rest of the 1980s, the team became a revolving door of starting quarterbacks, as Grogan battled for playing time not only with Eason, but also with backup Tom Ramsey, local hero and fan favorite Doug Flutie, and journeyman Marc Wilson.
-The Patriots struggled to remain above .500 for the final four years of his career, culminating in the disastrous and controversial 1–15 campaign of 1990, after which Grogan retired.
+Eason returned to the full-time starter position for the 1986 season, while Grogan appeared in only four games (two as a starter) when Eason was injured.
+For the rest of the 1980s, Grogan battled for playing time not only with Eason, but also with backup Tom Ramsey, Doug Flutie, and Marc Wilson.
+The Patriots struggled to remain above .500 for the final four years of his career, culminating in the 1–15 campaign of 1990, after which Grogan retired.